Skip to main content

 Web scraperCrawling and extracting content from websites

-Google Search Console and Google Analytics require OAuth2 authentication.
-Set these up in Integrations to get the most out of the agent’s analysis capabilities.
+Google Search Console requires OAuth2 authentication.
+Set it up in Integrations to get the most out of the agent’s analysis capabilities.

 CMS publishing